OleHolmNielsen/Niflheim_system/docs/Slurm_operations.rst

     Accepts an option list of nodes to reboot.
     By default all nodes are rebooted.

+**NOTE**: The reboot request will be ignored for hosts in the following states: FUTURE, POWER_DOWN, POWERED_DOWN, POWERING_DOWN, REBOOT_ISSUED, REBOOT_REQUESTED.

 Compute node OS and firmware updates
 ------------------------------------